shubhransh99/Self-Help-Notes/Bhagwad Gita/01 - Chapter 1.md

 ## Learnings
 + Be impartial
 + Have capacity to listen attentively
-+ attachment to mundane knowledge and relatives is toxic - Keep spirituality
++ attachment to mundane knowledge and attachment to mundane relatives is toxic - Thus Keep spirituality
 + Always obey Gods will.